What is a dietitian?

 Dietitians are a key member of the Multi-Disciplinary Team (MDT) in hospitals that treat patients with pancreatic cancer.
+They also work in the community.
 If you are not currently seeing a dietitian and think you may benefit from seeing one, ask your medical team or your GP to refer you.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.